 Stress, anxiety and depression are never good for your body especially when combined with the medications that can be associated with them.
 When dealing with factors that contribute to hair loss, one of the biggest internal components is the medications used to treat those conditions.
 Drugs dealing with high blood pressure, cholesterol, mood enhancing (anti-depressants) and hormones (hormone enhancement, menopause, birth control and testosterone) can all lead or contribute to hair thinning problems.

 People around the country are talking about the benefits of having a ScalpCheck™.
 Thanks to 12 News in Arizona for spreading the word about our center and our ScalpCheck™.

-The ScalpCheck is four step process that includes:
+The ScalpCheck is four-step process that includes the following: